Counselling

 We do this through:

-Walk-in mental health service in Elizabeth offering immediate support - no referral, appointment, or Medicare card required.
+Walk-in mental health service in Elizabeth offering free, immediate support - no appointment or referral required.
+Short to longer-term care is also available.

 Drop-in mental health service in Salisbury.
 Open Tuesday - Friday from 5 pm to 9 pm.